kynerix/crawlix/docs/Developers.md

 ### Pre-requisites

 - Java 11+
 - Podman, for building and executing images.
-Docker can be used as well, although scripts are not provided, yet.
+  - Docker may be used as well, scripts not provided yet.
-- Firefox, in the PATH
+- Chromium, in the PATH
+  - default location is: */usr/bin/chromium-browser*
+- Chromium driver in the path
+  - default location is: */usr/local/bin/chromedriver*
 - jq tool in the PATH

 ### **Step 1**.
 Start the Infinispan container